Bryant Park: Reopening and critical acclaim

-Subsequent developments
+21st century

 With security largely under the purview of the BPC, corporate control of the park has meant that Bryant Park received passive-recreation amenities, while excluding active sports that might cater to a broader urban public.
 The BPC added a custom-built carousel in 2002 and revived the tradition of an open-air library, the Reading Room, in 2003.
 In July 2002, the park launched a public wireless network, making the park the first in New York City to formally offer free Wi-Fi access to visitors.
 The Wi-Fi system was subsequently upgraded in 2008.
 Furthermore, the Pond, a free-admission ice skating rink, opened in the park in 2005.
 The park's public restrooms were renovated in 2006 and in 2017.

 The dramatic rise in real estate values in the area around Bryant Park, as well as new construction in adjacent areas, was a consequence of the park's improvements.
 By 1993, the surrounding region had become a highly desirable office area, and formerly vacant office space around the park was being filled quickly.
 By the first decade of the 21st century, nearby buildings and businesses were also using names that referred to the park.
 This was shown by the then-new Bank of America Tower skyscraper at the park's northeast corner using the address "One Bryant Park", as well as the growing trend of Bryant Park vanity addresses, including 3, 4, 5, and 7 Bryant Park.
 National Public Radio, located just south of the park, also named a now-defunct talk show the "Bryant Park Project" upon the show's 2007 launch.
 Such enthusiasm to use the Bryant Park name would have been nonexistent in the 1980s, when the area was described as "the Wild West".